emiliebarnard/pokemon-in-python/index.md

 ### Pokémon Forms
 ### Pokémon Habitats
 ### Pokémon Shapes

 ### Pokémon Species
-    A *Pokémon Species* forms the basis for at least one Pokémon.
+A <i>Pokémon Species<i> forms the basis for at least one Pokémon.
 Attributes of a *Pokémon species* are shared across all varieties of Pokémon within the species.

 #### API Path
 `https://pokeapi.co/api/v2/pokemon-species/{id or name}/`